 Our patented technology is incredibly simple on the outside, with it’s point-and-click design that allows the user to take advantage of the complex technology on the inside to swim straight in open water.
 There are no course coordinates to enter.
 Just Point, Click and Swim.
 OnCourse Goggles utilize an electronic compass to mimic what the birds, and sea turtles use naturally to follow the magnetic field of our beautiful Earth.
 The athlete can swim in a straight line of navigation in open water with a minimal amount of “zig-zag”, remaining on course, thus improving performance and setting new personal records.

 Once turned on, and prior to swimming, the goggles’ green LEDs will blink indicating a bearing must be entered.
-The swimmer faces the target or waypoint and once centered in the swimmer’s vision, the swimmer registers the compass bearing with a single button press.
+The swimmer faces the target and once centered in the swimmer’s vision, the swimmer registers the compass bearing with a single button press.
 The goggles’ green LEDs will change from blinking green to solid, indicating a target bearing has been entered and stored.
 The athlete can begin to swim.

 The LEDs remain accurate and stable as the swimmer turns their head to breathe; the compass is functional in the face-down and face-up positions.